Artconomy/short_stuff/README.md

 ### Installing short_stuff

-`short_stuff` does not create any models, but it does use Django's instrumentation to allow for custom admin widgets.
+`short_stuff` does not create any models, but it does use Django's instrumentation to allow for custom admin widgets and URL handling.

 Add it to your INSTALLED_APPS in your `settings.py` like so: